Salt Lake City Police Department: High-profile cases

 In January 2022, Megan Joyce Mohn became unconscious and her heart and respiration temporarily stopped during an arrest by several Salt Lake City Police officers: Joshua Hoyle, Todd D Goodsell, Dalton Hatch, and Syedsherman Mansourbeigi.
 After being commanded by Officer Hoyle to "sit the fuck down," she was handcuffed and Hoyle stated that that he "assisted[her] onto her rear on the grass."
 Prior to unconsciousness she refused to identify herself, and unsuccessfully requested water, to which Hoyle responded "You want water?
 I want your name."
 She "irrationally" shouted tragically prophetic statements such as claiming "they're going to kill me," and "I don't want to die," as well as screaming for help.
 Because of her refusal to identify herself, the officers say that they needed to remove her backpack, which Mohn struggled to prevent.
 The officers then began to cut off the backpack, which Mohn protested against, saying "it's a good backpack."
 One officer replied, "It was a good backpack."
 Mohn was put into a prone position on the ground.
 Officer Hoyle held her shoulders and had his knee "lightly"[according to Hoyle] placed against the middle of her back, while Officer Mansourbeigi held her legs down, preventing Mohn from kicking the officers.
 Officer Hoyle left to get leg manacles from his police car.
 When Officer Hatch took Hoyle's place, he put Mohn in "recovery position" and noted that she had lost consciousness and her heartbeat was fading, and her eyes were dilated.
 She did not respond to pain.
 Medical help was radioed for.
 Shortly thereafter she stopped breathing, noticeable since breaths were visible due to the cold weather.
 Then her pulse was lost.
 Cardiac resuscitation began.
 Mohn remained unconscious until dying 19 days later.
 The cause of death was found to be oxygen loss to the brain, caused by heart stoppage, likely due to amphetamine intoxication with the likelihood of physical restraint as an additional factor.
 Afterwards, the officers involved declined to be questioned by investigators, as is their constitutional right.
 (The Fifth Amendment grants suspects in the United States the right to refuse to answer questions if their answers might incriminate them).
 The Salt Lake Tribune reported that the District Attorney, Sim Gill, said that he was unlikely to be able to obtain a conviction against any of the officers involved, and that it would be unethical to attempt to prosecute, given the possibility of innocence.
 Although the physical restraint might or might not have played a role in the fatal outcome, the physical restraint was determined to be "necessary or reasonable" according to use of force consultant Eric Daigle, and "consistent with policy and training."
 However, the District Attorney stated that it had been known that placing a suspect in a prone position can cause death.
 Also, the Salt Lake Tribune reported that medical consultant Mary Driscoll stated that officers have sometimes been misinformed that if a suspect can scream, then she or he can breathe.
-But unfortunately sometimes the lungs only contain carbon dioxide instead of oxygen whem a person is screaming.
+But unfortunately sometimes the lungs only contain carbon dioxide instead of oxygen when a person is screaming.